TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

 ____

-### Let's try to combine everything we had in our custom hook and see what we get
+### Let's combine everything in our custom hook and see what we get

 ```javascript
 export {